 Larceny is considered a major-index crime category in New York under the federal Uniform Crime Reporting system.
 A major-index crime is categorized as such due to the severity of the crime by nature and in volume.
 As of July 2022, there has been a 40.6% increase in grand larceny cases compared to the same seven-month period (January-July) in 2021.

 The response of law enforcement agencies to this rise in statistics is an increase in aggressive prosecution.
 A conviction for grand larceny can have devastating effects on your personal and professional life.
 It is important to seek the help of an experienced Long Island grand larceny attorney who can defend your rights and provide aggressive legal representation.
-At Edward Palermo Criminal Defense, we may be able to help.
-Our skilled Nassau and Suffolk County grand larceny lawyers can conduct a comprehensive evaluation of your case and provide you with your legal options.

 Aside from being a major-index crime, grand larceny is also considered one of the seven major NYS Penal Law felonies.
 When discussing laws of theft in New York, it is necessary to define the terms “property” and “owner”.
 An owner of a property is someone who has the legal right to possess and use the property.
 Property under the definition of New York law is real or personal property that has value.